nawabahmadreshi/documentation/pages/features/revenue-analytics.md

 {% if page.overview %}

+Branch allows you to easily track purchases and revenue in the Branch dashboard.
+With Branch links in every channel, it’s easy to compare the quality of traffic coming in from your marketing efforts.

-Branch allows you to relate revenue back to Branch links.
-This means that you can see which campaigns, channels, features, and efforts are driving the most revenue.
-From there, you can decide how to allocate engineering resources and spend to most effectively achieve conversions.
+This week you can see commerce data in Source Analytics and Marketing Links pages, allowing you to determine which campaigns, channels, features and links are resulting in the most revenue.
+From there, you can decide how to allocate resources and spend to most effectively achieve conversions.

-TODO: Screenshot
+{% image src="/img/pages/features/revenue-analytics/revenue-marketing-links.png" full center %}
+**Viewing revenue driven by individual marketing links ([go to Marketing Links Page](https://dashboard.branch.io/marketing)).**

 {% getstarted %}{% endgetstarted %}